Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Methodology

 Here, we search the largest connected component of the generated $M_{A_{F}}$ to obtain the smallest bounding box for the foreground prediction.
-Based on the location coordinates, we can perform background suppression by cropping interested foreground on raw image $x_{{q}}$ and enlarging it to the same size as $x_{q}$ for subsequent classification, denoted as $\hat{x}_{q}$.
+Based on the location coordinates, we can perform background suppression by cropping interesting foreground on raw image $x_{{q}}$ and enlarging it to the same size as $x_{q}$ for subsequent classification, denoted as $\hat{x}_{q}$.
 The processing steps of the BAS module are illustrated in Fig.~\ref{fig:BAS}.

 Due to the unbalanced distribution between the foreground features and background features, fine-grained recognition models incline to identify patterns from small discriminative object regions.
+To address this issue, attentive erasing strategy~\cite{HouJWC18,WeiFLCZY17} as an efficient solution has been widely used in weakly supervised object localization.
+However, these methods have limited potential to derive complete foreground activation maps of unseen objects.
 To further improve the completeness of the foreground prediction map with image-level labels, we propose to promote the learning of BAS by erasing the prominent regions of the feature map with activation higher than a threshold as shown in Fig.~\ref{fig:erasing}.
 Firstly, we generate an activation map $M_{att}\in\mathbb{R}^{h\times w}$ as same as $A_{F}$ in the BAS module by aggregating raw feature (\ie~$F_{s}$ or $F_{q}$) along the channel dimension.
 Then, the spatial distribution could be searched for the most discriminative part based on $M_{att}$, due to the intensity of each position being proportional to the discriminative power.
 To obtain the erase mask $M_{era}\in\mathbb{R}^{h\times w}$, a threshold $\theta_{M_{F}}$ is introduced by setting a ratio $\gamma$ of maximum intensity of $M_{att}$.
 Thus, $M_{era}$ is produced by setting each pixel to $1$ if it is larger than $\theta_{M_{F}}$ and $0$ if it is smaller, and the size of the erased region decreases as $\gamma$ increases.
 For the erasing threshold, we set hyper-parameter $\gamma$ to $85\%$ in our recommended settings.
 Finally, the mask $M_{era}$ is applied to the input feature map by inversion and spatial-wise multiplication.
 This attentive erasing strategy facilitates the generation of a meaningful class-agnostic activation map to explore the entire foreground object by indirectly increasing the foreground activation value.
 This also encourages the model to learn the less discriminative parts.